Runcorn Shopping City: Design and construction

+Construction began in 1968 by John Laing Group, commissioned by Grosvenor Estate Commercial Developments Limited and the Runcorn Development Corporation.
+The build cost £10 million and was privately financed by Grosvenor.
+The centre was completed by 1971 and Runcorn Shopping City was officially opened by Queen Elizabeth II on 5 May 1972.
 Shopping City and all of its surrounding ancillary buildings were encased in brilliant white tiles which were chosen to be self-cleansing; their crisp whiteness contrasting with the hill to the north and the trees and dense planting which would come to surround it.
 On its opening, The Times commented that, 'Shopping City is possibly the nearest planners have come to the sort of building imagined by science fiction writers.
 In appearance, it resembles a supersonic mosque, with gleaming white bricks even on the dullest day'.
 It also noted the 'clarity of the design of shops, malls and public squares' and the 'spacious, beautifully lighted shops'.
 The interior was finished with white terrazzo floor tiles throughout and Sicilian marble lining the walls, columns and shop fronts.
 The shops are laid out along malls in an H formation, with the 'Town Square' in the centre.
-There is a second storey around the square intended for restaurants and bars.

-At the time of its opening, it was the largest fully enclosed shopping centre in Europe.
-Served by excellent transport links, not just within Runcorn itself (including the town's innovative busway system), but also with surrounding towns and cities, it quickly established itself as a premier shopping destination.
+There is a second storey around the square which was intended for restaurants and bars.
+At the time of its opening, it was the largest enclosed shopping centre in Europe and quickly established itself as a premier shopping destination.
 By the early 1980s all the units were fully let and new town residents recall the four multi-storey car parks - 2,200 spaces - as being almost full in the early days.